jmspring/acs-deployments/different_agent_pools/setting_up_cluster_with_different_agent_vm_types.md

 ### Deploy the ARM templates into Azure

 To deploy the ARM templates, as mentioned previously, one will need an Azure account and the Azure CLI tools installed.
-In this case, the (azure-xplat-cli)[https://github.com/Azure/azure-xplat-cli] will be used.
+In this case, the (azure cli)[https://github.com/Azure/azure-cli] will be used.

 In addition, one will need: